 Powder coating is strong and durable.
 By charging the metal part, the powder adheres to the metal more consistently than paint.
 Additionally, the baking process creates a strong bond and makes the part more uniformly coated.
 The powder coat doesn’t contain any solvents and releases fewer volatile organic compounds (VOCs) into the atmosphere.
 And, since its baked, the powder coat can cure faster than paint can dry.

-The biggest downside is cost.
-Powder coating is expensive and requires special equipment that not everyone has access to.
+The biggest downside is the cost.
+Powder coating is expensive and requires special equipment that not everyone can access.
 For that reason, you will need to take your metal parts to a powder coating shop.
 Keep in mind that even specialty shops have size limits to what can fit in their ovens.

 Another downside is that not all materials can be powder coated.
 You’ll need to check with a local powder coating shop to see if there are any restrictions — either for size or material type.
 In general, powder coating works best on metals, but it can also work on plastic as long as the plastic that can withstand heat without melting.